dkales/banquet/README.md

 # Banquet: Short and Fast Signatures from AES
-This an implementation of the Banquet signature scheme presented in the following work ([eprint](https://eprint.iacr.org/2021/068)).
+This an implementation of the Banquet signature scheme presented in the following work ([eprint](https://eprint.iacr.org/2021/068)):

-**Banquet: Short and Fast Signatures from AES** *Carsten Baum, Cyprien Delpech de Saint Guilhem, Daniel Kales, Emmanuela Orsini, Peter Scholl and Greg Zaverucha* Public Key Cryptography 2021
+**Banquet: Short and Fast Signatures from AES** *Carsten Baum, Cyprien Delpech de Saint Guilhem, Daniel Kales, Emmanuela Orsini, Peter Scholl and Greg Zaverucha*, Public Key Cryptography 2021